ipvsix/draft-sidspace-experiment/draft-ek-spring-sidspace-experiment.md

 The prefix 5f00::/16 was allocated for this purpose (&#91;IANA-IPv6Special&#93;).
 No requirements were placed on the use of this prefix nor any recommendations made for structured use of this prefix.

-This specification proposes an experiemental structure for use of the SRv6 SIDs prefix.
+This specification proposes an experiemental structure for use of the SRv6 SIDs prefix in support of Inter-domain SRv6 networks.
 The core of the proposal is to structure the address space by Autonomous System Number (ASN).

 Use of this proposed structure is entirely voluntary.